 Sam Drazin, Executive Director

-Sam Drazin is a certified elementary educator and former elementary school teacher.
-Currently he is the founder and Executive Director of Changing Perspectives.
-Sam was born with Treacher Collins Syndrome – a rare congenital disorder resulting in both facial anomaly and hearing loss.
-Sam underwent seven surgeries as a child while attending his local public school.
+Changing Perspectives founder Sam Drazin is a certified elementary educator and former elementary school teacher.
+Sam was born with Treacher Collins Syndrome, a rare congenital disorder resulting in both facial anomaly and hearing loss.
+As a child, Sam underwent seven surgeries while attending his local public school.
 Sam’s experiences, both as a student with a disability and as a teacher working in an inclusive classroom, made him recognize the importance of improving awareness and understanding of disabilities.
-Sam continues to be amazed by the positive impact that disability awareness initiatives are having on students and teachers around the country.
+Sam continues to be amazed by the positive impact that disability awareness initiatives are having on students and educators around the country.

 Sam can be reached at email@example.com